-Franklin’s Main Street–and its beautiful Victorian architecture–will be decked out for the holiday season.
-Some 200 characters, dancers and entertainers in the street, including several from Charles Dickens’s stories interacting with the public.
+Franklin’s Main Street and its beautiful Victorian architecture will be decked out for the holiday season.
+Some 200 characters, dancers and entertainers will fill the street, including several from Charles Dickens’s stories interacting with the public.
 Expect to see the nefarious Fagin from Oliver Twist; Jacob Marley, Ebenezer Scrooge and Tiny Tim Cratchit with his parents from A Christmas Carol; and of course, a Victorian Father and Mother Christmas with treats for children.
+The English bobbies are actually on-duty Franklin police officers!

 What to Expect